vectorgrp/sil-kit/docs/configuration/configuration.rst

 Participants are primarily configured by developers in source code using the |ProductName| API.
 However, the following scenarios are conceivable in which some flexibility is useful even after compile-time:

-- A simulation participant is distributed in binary form to integrators.
+- A simulation participant is distributed in binary form to users.
-  In order to integrate such participants into simulations, an integrator must be able to post-configure some aspects of the participant to make it fit, particularly its properties, behavior and how it interconnects within a simulation.
+  In order to integrate such participants into simulations, a user must be able to post-configure some aspects of the participant to make it fit, particularly its properties, behavior and how it interconnects within a simulation.
 - A simulation consists of multiple participants that share the same behavior.
-  An integrator would have to ask developers to compile these participants from the same sources multiple times, with only the participant names differing.
+  A user would have to ask developers to compile these participants from the same sources multiple times, with only the participant names differing.
-- Developers or integrators want to temporarily enable debugging features without the need or the ability to recompile the sources, for example logging, tracing, and health checking.
+- Developers or users want to temporarily enable debugging features without the need or the ability to recompile the sources, for example logging, tracing, and health checking.

 To cover these scenarios, |ProductName| participants can be modified by *participant configuration files*.
 This is done by creating a participant configuration object from a given file and passing the object as an argument when a participant is created: